 To lawfully and efficiently dispose of data, it’s important to realise what types of data should be shredded and when.
 We’ve outlined them below:

-Our most requested service from schools is to shred school records, which have to be kept for a certain amount of time after students/staff members leave the school or college.
+Our most requested service from schools is to bulk shred school records and exam papers which have to be kept for a certain amount of time after students or staff members leave the school or college.
 Records often contain personal details such as names, addresses, dates of birth and educational details.

-When records are no longer needed it can be difficult to decide when they should be destroyed, while keeping records indefinitely can pose their own threats including a lack of space or the risk of a data breach.
-Even though you no longer need or use records, it’s still your responsibility to make sure they’re held securely or disposed of correctly.
+When records are no longer needed it can be difficult to decide when they should be destroyed.
+Keeping pupil records indefinitely can pose their own threats including a lack of space or the risk of a data breach.
+Even though you no longer need or use student records, under the new GDPR regulations it is still your responsibility to make sure they’re held securely or disposed of securely.
 As the data holder, you have a responsibility to set a timeframe for the destruction of records and you should notify the person it relates in case they wish to have their own copy of the record before the original is destroyed.

 The issue of safe and secure disposal also applies to technical equipment.
-However, you can’t just throw technical equipment in the bin as they need to be disposed of carefully.
+Under the Data Protection Act 2018 you have to actively demonstrate that you are compliant.
+In order to make sure you are GDPR compliant and therefore compliant to Ofsted standards you can’t just throw technical equipment in the bin as they need to be disposed of carefully.
 Even broken or unused hard drives, computer towers or laptops may still contain accessible sensitive information which needs to be correctly destroyed.
-Topwood can provide a shredding service which can shred hard drives equipment along with paper, making it impossible for data to be retrieved.
+Topwood can provide a media shredding service which can shred hard drives equipment along with paper, making it impossible for data to be retrieved.